 In reality, one in five children will experience some type of mental health problem – and overcoming stigma and false perceptions is key to helping children receive the support they need.
-Nicholas J. Westers, Psy.D., a Children's Health℠ clinical psychologist and Assistant Professor at UT Southwestern, offers clarity around some common myths surrounding mental health in children and adolescents.
+Nicholas J. Westers, Psy.D., ABPP, a Children's Health℠ clinical psychologist and Associate Professor at UT Southwestern, offers clarity around some common myths surrounding mental health in children and adolescents.

 Is sadness or depression a sign of weakness?

 Showing signs of sadness or depression is often misinterpreted as a sign of weakness or something to be ashamed of, particularly among young men.
 Similarly, many people mistakenly believe that seeking treatment, such as counseling or therapy, is a sign of weakness.
 "On the contrary," Dr. Westers says, "going to see a therapist or psychologist is like going to see your primary care physician.
 It's a normal and healthy thing to do."

 Children often base their own assumptions about mental health on their parents' assumptions.
 Parents can help destigmatize mental health treatment and therapy by using normalizing language about the experience.
 To illustrate, Dr. Westers suggests, "Just like parents would describe a dentist as a doctor for teeth, or an optometrist as a doctor for eyes, parents can describe a psychologist as a doctor for feelings."